Home Types of Contracts Trust Agreement

 Who Owns Property in a Trust?

 In a trust, the ownership of the property depends on the type of the trust agreement.
-Generally, the trustee is the legal owner of the property.
+Generally, the trustee holds legal title to the property for the benefit of the beneficiaries and the beneficiaries have equitable ownership rights.
 The trustee is also known as the fiduciary and must follow fiduciary duties and obligation laid under the trust agreement.
 The trustee has the duty to manage the trust for the benefit of the beneficiaries as agreed upon in the trust agreement.
 In an irrevocable trust, the property is solely owned by the trust.

 Get Help with a Trust Agreement